shubham1436/insightedge-flight-delay-demo/article/article.md

 ### Running demo and examining results

 To run the demo we need to perform next steps:

 1. Start up InsightEdge.
 2. Start up Kafka and create a topic.
 3. Submit Model Training job.
 4. Submit Flight Prediction job.
 5. Push the test data into Kafka's topic.

-You can find detailed instruction (here)[https://github.com/InsightEdge/insightedge-python-demo/blob/master/README.md].
+You can find detailed instruction [here](https://github.com/InsightEdge/insightedge-python-demo/blob/master/README.md).

 After all steps are done we can examine what was stored in the data grid.
-Open Zeppelin at http://127.0.0.1:8090, and import a (notebook)[]!TODO add zeppelin notebook.!
+Open Zeppelin at http://127.0.0.1:8090, and import a [notebook]()!TODO add zeppelin notebook.!
 Below you can see data stored in data grid where:
 * day - is day of the month
 * origin - origin airport